Staying safe at home

 - wear shoes that fit well and support your ankles

-- use any assistive devices (items or equipment to help with everyday activities) that we give you
+- use any devices or equipment that a healthcare professional gives you

 - eat well, exercise and keep active